swapnali-34/QA-Portfolio/05-SQL/README.md

 - JOINs
 - Subqueries
 - CASE
-- NULL Handling
-- Date and String Functions
+- SQL Functions

-Each topic includes:
+Each topic includes practical examples and QA-oriented use cases.

-- Definition
-- Syntax
-- Example
-- QA Use Case

 ---

 ## Practice-Queries.sql

-Contains SQL queries and QA validation exercises covering:
+Contains SQL queries and practical exercises covering:

 - SELECT and WHERE
 - ORDER BY
 - DISTINCT
 - LIKE, IN and BETWEEN
+- INSERT, UPDATE and DELETE
 - Aggregate Functions
 - GROUP BY and HAVING
 - JOINs
 - Multi-table JOINs
 - Subqueries
+- EXISTS and NOT EXISTS
 - NULL and Empty Value Checks
 - Duplicate Record Detection
+- Orphan Record Detection
 - Date Validation
 - String Functions
 - CASE-based Validation
+- COALESCE()
 - Data Quality Checks
 - Business Rule Validation
+- Window Functions
+- ROW_NUMBER()
+- RANK()
+- DENSE_RANK()
-- PASS/FAIL Validation
+- PARTITION BY
-- Customer and Order Analysis
-- Product and Order Analysis
-- SQL Aggregation and Reporting

 ---